Squamous Cell Carcinoma (SCC) of the Skin: Guidelines, Diagnosis, & Treatment

 • Macroscopic: site, size

-• Microscopic: thickness, depth, PNI, LVI, differentiation, subtype.
+• Microscopic: thickness, depth, PNI, LVI, differentiation, subtype

-Risk Groups for SCC
+Risk Groups for Squamous Cell Carcinoma Diagnosis

 NCCN Risk Stratification